 The name Alliance for Transatlantic Theological Training is long enough to be a blog post on its own.
 That’s why we call it AT3 for short.
 See what we did there?

-AT3 is a brand new initiative, so we thought we would use our first blog post to tell you our origin story.
+We want to take this opportunity and use our first blog post to tell you about our origin story.
 Granted it won’t be nearly as action packed as an X-Men origin story, but we hope it will excite you about AT3 and what we believe the Lord has called us to do.

 Joining AT3 as a recruit or a ministry partner means joining the effort to mobilise gospel workers who will plant, lead, and revitalise churches across the UK.
 But the origins of AT3 extend back before this mission was clearly established.
 The ideas, dreams, and goals that became AT3 converged around the beginning of 2014, from a group of church leaders working in Liverpool, England.
 The journey from concept to the official launch of AT3 in September 2015 is a story of God’s faithfulness and the power of persistence to address a great need.

 When Ken Lippold and his wife Emmy raised funds to move to Liverpool in order to support a local church in 2013, they had no idea what they were actually in for!
 In the first few months they met church leaders from all over the UK.
 When Ken & Emmy shared that they had raised their own support and came to serve, just about every pastor they met said: “Are there more of you?!”

 The answer to that question is, “Yes!”
 Every year hundreds of men and women graduate from Bible colleges and seminaries looking for ministry opportunities.
 And the statistics about the state of the Evangelical Church in the UK reveal there is an almost endless supply of ministry opportunities in the UK but a shortage of gospel workers.
 It seemed like a perfect match.